 Goodreads • Amazon • Barnes & Noble • Book Depository • IndieBound

 Ten years after Earth sent messages out into deep space, there has been an answer.
 Music from a distant planet has reached the our radios.
 Are aliens about to invade?
 No one knows, and almost-eighteen-year-old Derek doesn’t really care, because at a wild end-of-the-world party, Jennifer Novak invites him to play beer pong.
 And things…progress from there.
 Derek is in love.
 Deeply, hopelessly in love.
 He wants it all—marriage, kids, growing old on a beach in Costa Rica.
 Jenny is The One.

 But Jenny has other plans, and they may or may not include Derek.
 So Derek will try anything to win her—even soliciting advice from the alien who shows up in his hometown.
 This alien may just be the answer to Derek’s problem.
 But is Derek prepared to risk starting an interstellar war to get his girl?
 And just how far is he willing to travel to discover the mysteries of the universe—and love?

-Disclaimer: I received this book for free from LibraryThing Early Reviewers in exchange for an honest review.
+Disclaimer: I received this book for free from LibraryThing Early Reviewers and Candlewick Press in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.